 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The County Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 19 years.
-Funding levels are monitored on an annual basis and the effective date for the next triennial valuation is 31 March 2016.
+Funding levels are monitored on an annual basis and the most recent valuation carried out was at 31 March 2013 which determines contribution rates effective from 01 April 2014 to 31 March 2017.